 This is done through a project-based, skills development approach, where members explore and develop their specific media interests.
 Practicing ones chosen craft is how interests turn to skills and relevant experience motivating participants to pursue pathways that are tailored to their strengths.
 This approach fosters confident, productive and innovative creators.

-The program format encourages collaboration, placing participants with common interests together in situations that build connection and productive working relationships.
-The benefit of working in this team environment is seen through skill sharing, social skill development and empowerment in media production team roles.
+The program format encourages collaboration, placing participants with common interests together in situations that build connections and productive working relationships.
+The benefit of working in a team environment develops skill sharing, social skill development and empowerment in media production team roles.
 CML replicates typical studio environments, where participants can learn about and develop essential industry based work skills.